#Agents#Workflows#Automation

 Every agent — LangChain, CrewAI, a plain Python script, or a hosted product — runs some version of this:

 1. Read current state.
-Load the goal, conversation history, and any relevant memory.
+Load the goal, current session context, and any relevant memory.

 2. Plan the next step.
 Ask the planner (usually a model call) which skill or tool to run next, and with what arguments.